BjoernTroldahl/VR-Serious-Game-for-Children-in-Hospitals/README.md

 ## How to install and use:

 To install the prototype, there are two different methods.
 Either install it with the APK or build it directly from Unity.
-These tutorials will mainly be for Meta Quest 2, due to devel- opment happening with the Meta Quest 2.
-Both tutorials assume you have a USB-C Cable which can transfer files from the PC to the Headset.
+These tutorials will mainly be for Meta Quest 2, due to development happening with the Meta Quest 2.
+Both tutorials assume you have a USB-C cable which can transfer files from the PC to the Headset.

 ### To install it through the APK: